 - 1994 International Tropical Timber Agreement – preservation and development of sustainable harvesting of tropical timber

-- 1992 Forest Principles – Adopted at the Rio Conference, and applies to all forests in a holistic and balanced manner.
-Provides for financial incentives for sustainable management of forests, and align to Millennium Development Goals and poverty eradication.
+- 1992 Forest Principles – Adopted at the Rio Conference and applies to all forests in a holistic and balanced manner.
+Provides financial incentives for sustainable management of forests and aligns to Millennium Development Goals and poverty eradication.